Tknott95/HaskpiDB/README.md

 ```
 ***
 ##### @TODO
-- add new query for fetching metadata from stake-key
 - possibly want to move to this middleman for most analytics.
 - add policy-id and unhashed asset-name
 - possibly even run anodapi inside to use haskell to get POSTS and work with the cardano-node